 Phone: 970-453-3470

 Email: [email protected]

-Hours: 8:30am-4:30pm Weekdays
+Hours: 8:30 am-4:30 pm Weekdays

 Another way to obtain Summit County public records pertaining to marriage is through the Colorado Department of Public Health & Environment, so long as the requester meets these criteria for eligibility.

 A divorce is a legal proceeding that takes place in court, so divorce records are held by the Summit County Court Clerk of Court.
-While court records are generally public information, Summit County divorce records are confidential under state law and court directive, so a searcher is likely only to find limited information, such as dissolution court records with the names of the parties redacted.
+While court records are generally public information, Summit County divorce records are confidential under state law and court directives, so a searcher is likely only to find limited information, such as dissolution court records with the names of the parties redacted.

 It should be noted that a third-party provider can sometimes be useful in a vital records search involving a closed jurisdiction.
 These providers check unofficial information such as social media sites and genealogy websites in addition to government records, so they may turn up information about something like a marriage or divorce if it was posted online.

-Additionally, third-party providers can check multiple types of records at the same time, and search different jurisdictions all at once.
+Additionally, third-party providers can check multiple types of records at the same time and search different jurisdictions all at once.

-View or Order Birth & Death Certificates via the Summit County Clerk & Recorder
+Request Birth & Death Certificates via the Summit County Clerk & Recorder

 In Colorado, birth and death certificates are vital records that are confidential and not available to just anyone who wants them.